bartongroup/slivka/sphinx-docs/specification.rst

 :*local-queue.host*:
   Host and port where the local queue server will listen to commands on.
-  Use localhost address or a named socket that only trusted users (i.e. slivka) can write to.
+  Use a localhost address or a named socket that only trusted users (i.e. slivka) can write to.
-  You may specify the protocol ``tcp://`` for tcp connections.
+  You may specify the protocol ``tcp://`` explicitly for TCP connections.
   The ``ipc://`` or ``unix://`` protocol must be specified when using named sockets.
-  Default is ``tcp://127.0.0.1:4041``.
+  The default is ``tcp://127.0.0.1:4041``.

   .. warning::

-    NEVER ALLOW UNTRUSTED CONNECTIONS TO THAT ADDRESS since arbitrary code may be sent to and executed by the queue.
+    NEVER ALLOW UNTRUSTED CONNECTIONS TO THAT ADDRESS.
+It allows sending and executing an arbitrary code by the queue.

 ..

 :*mongodb.host*:
   *(optional)* Address and port of the mongo database that slivka will connect to.
-  Either one of this or *mongodb.socket* parameter must be present.
+  Either this or *mongodb.socket* parameter must be present.
-  Default is ``127.0.0.1:27017``.
+  The default is ``127.0.0.1:27017``.

 :*mongodb.socket*:
   *(optional)* Named socket where mongo database accepts connections at.
-  Either one of this or *mongodb.host* parameter must be present.
+  Either this or *mongodb.host* parameter must be present.

 :*mongodb.username*:
-  *(optional)* Username that the application will use to log in to the database.
+  *(optional)* A username that the application will use to log in to the database.
 A default user will be used if not provided.
-  Default is unset.
+  The default is unset.

 :*mongodb.password*:
-  *(optional)* Password used to authenticate the user when connecting to the database.
-Default is unset.
+  *(optional)* A password used to authenticate the user when connecting to the database.
+The default is unset.

 :*mongodb.database*:
-  Database that will be used by slivka application to store data.
+  Database that will be used by the slivka application to store data for that project.
+The default is ``slivka``
-  Default is ``slivka``

 =====================
 Service configuration
 =====================

-Web services can be added to the project by creating service definition files in the services directory specified in the configuration file (*services/* by default).
-Each service definition is stored in its unique file named *<service-id>.service.yaml* where the service identifier should be substituted for the *<service-id>*.
-The filename (without the extension) should contain alphanumeric characters, dashes and underscores only (avoid using spaces) and will be used as a unique service identifier.
+Web services can be added to the project by creating service definition files in the services directory specified in the configuration file (:file:`services/` by default).
+Each service definition must be stored in its unique file named :file:`{service-id}.service.yaml` where the service identifier should be substituted for the *service-id*.
+The service identifier, and hence the filename should contain alphanumeric characters, dashes and underscores only (avoid using spaces).
 Using lowercase letters is strongly recommended but not required.
-Those files store service information, command line program that will be run, the list of arguments to that program as well as the additional constraints on those input parameters.
+Slivka creates a single service for each service file found.
+A quick overview of the service definition file and an example service is provided in the :ref:`getting-started-example-service` section.

+The configuration file is a YAML document organised into a tree.
+Several properties are placed at the top level of the document tree and contain simple values.
+Others may contain complex objects making a nested document structure.
+The ordering of the top-level keys is irrelevant, but nested objects do respect the order of the keys.

 --------
 Metadata
 --------

-On top of the file there are service metadata, that is, all information about the service which are not instructions for slivka.
-Even though the order in which the keys are defined in the file does not matter, it's a good practise to place general service information on top.
+Service metadata is typically placed on top of the file.
+It contains information about the service which is displayed to the front-end users.
+Even though the order of the top-level keys in the file is not significant, it's convenient to put service metadata first.
-Additionally, you can accompany the data with comments (lines starting with ``#``), although comments are ignored by the program.
+Additionally, lines starting with a hash sign ``#`` are comments and are ignored by the program.
+They can be useful for adding auxiliary information about the configuration for maintenance purposes.

-Here is the full list of metadata parameters that can be set in the file.
+Here is the full list of metadata parameters that should be defined at the top level of the document tree.

 :*slivka-version*:
-  The version of slivka this service was written for.
+  *(string)* The version of slivka this service was written for.
 It helps slivka detect any compatibility issues related to syntax changes.
+Remember to quote the version number, so it's interpreted as a string and not a float.
 For the current version use ``"0.8"``.

 :*name*:
-  Service name should be concise and self-explanatory.
-For example, indicating the name of the program that it runs.
+  *(string)* Service name as displayed to users.
+It should be concise and self-explanatory.
+For example, the name of the underlying program or tool run by the service.

 :*description*:
-  *(optional)* Long text which provides additional information about the service.
-It might provide an explanation what the service does and how it works.
+  *(string) (optional)* Long text providing users with additional information about the service.
+It might include an explanation of what the service does and how it works.

 :*author*:
-  *(optional)* One or more authors of the command line program used.
+  *(string) (optional)* One or more authors of the command line program run by the service.

 :*version*:
-  *(optional)* Version of the command line program.
-Specifying it might prove useful when multiple versions of the same software is served.
-Remember to quote the version number so it's interpreted as a string.
+  *(string) (optional)* Version of the command line program run by the service.
+Specifying the version might be useful when multiple versions of the tool are provided as web services.
+Remember to quote the version number so it's interpreted as a string and not float.

 :*license*:
-  *(optional)* License under which the service or the underlying program is used and distributed.
+  *(string) (optional)* The name of a license under which the service or the underlying program is distributed.

 :*classifiers*:
-  *(optional)* List of tags that helps users and client software group and identify services.
+  *(array[string]) (optional)* List of tags that help users and client software group and identify services.
 The classifiers can be chosen arbitrarily, but some client software may rely on those to function properly.

   Example from the clustalw2 service definition: